Hillsboro Shelter

 We're also inviting community members to ask questions and sharing those questions and our responses below.

-Request Shelter
+How to Request Shelter

 Shelter placement is not location-specific and is based on individual needs and current availability.